-- Previous credits must have been earned within 5 years of admission to the doctoral program. - · A grade of B of higher must have been earned in previous coursework to be used for course exemptions. - · Requests for course exemptions must be made by the end of the spring semester of the student's first year in the program.
+- Previous credits must have been earned within 5 years of admission to the doctoral program. - A grade of B of higher must have been earned in previous coursework to be used for course exemptions. - Requests for course exemptions must be made by the end of the spring semester of the student's first year in the program. - The credit must be graduate credit earned at another accredited university, earned at another institution and recommended for graduate credit in the American Council on Education guidebook,

-Exemption requests must be submitted along with the Application for Course Exemption/Equivalency (http://chss.gmu.edu/gradpolicies).
+Exemption requests must be submitted along with the Application for Course Exemption/Equivalency (http://chss.gmu.edu/graduate/policies/policies).
 The request is made to the student's advisor, who then is responsible for bringing the request to the Program Coordinator for his/her approval.
 The Program Coordinator will usually consult with his/her program faculty and with instructors who teach the courses for which the exemptions are sought.
 If approved, the Program Coordinator is responsible for forwarding the request to the Associate Chair for Graduate Studies for his/her approval.
 Upon approval, the Associate Chair forwards the requests to the Office of the Dean of the College of Humanities and Social Sciences.